clairess28/Postman/README.md

 <h1> Postman </h1>

-Examples of API testing with the Postman are here
+Examples of API testing with the Postman

 Practical experience of API testing of [reqres.in](https://reqres.in/)